Why Hormones Cause Cherry Angiomas: The Estrogen and Blood-Vessel Connection

 Cherry angioma vs petechiae

-Petechiae are small flat red or purple dots that form when tiny blood vessels break under the skin and blood leaks out.
-Unlike cherry angiomas, petechiae do not blanch (turn white) when pressed.
-They tend to appear in clusters on the lower legs or areas of friction, and they can be a sign of a clotting or platelet issue that requires medical attention.
-Cherry angiomas do blanch when pressed firmly, and they feel slightly raised or dome-shaped rather than flat against the skin.
+Petechiae are small flat red or purple dots that form when tiny blood vessels break and blood leaks out.
+Unlike cherry angiomas, petechiae do not blanch when pressed.
+They tend to appear in clusters on the lower legs or areas of friction, and they can signal a clotting or platelet issue that needs medical attention.
+A cherry angioma does blanch under firm pressure and feels slightly raised rather than flat against the skin.

 Cherry angioma vs blood blister